msimon42/qa-code-challenge/README.md

 1. Clone this repo.
 2. Create a new branch.
 3. Make sure your Ruby environment is using `ruby 2.3.3p222`.
-4. Run the example feature file.
+4. Run the example feature file:
+    - `bundle exec cucumber features/example.feature`
 5. Now, create the tests below in order.
 You should be able to create any tests by building on the files that are already set up in the project.